Important Information

 Campus parking

-Presbyterian/St. Luke’s Medical Center (P/SL) has embarked on a $60 million campus renovation to enhance and expand the services we have provided the community for 140 years.
+Our hospital has embarked on a $60 million campus renovation to enhance and expand the services we have provided the community for 140 years.
 Please visit our construction page to stay up-to-date on the latest parking and entrance changes.

 Free valet parking

 Free valet parking is available to patients and guests at the main entrance.
-Enter the campus from the Franklin Street at 20th Avenue entrance.
+Enter the campus from Franklin Street at the 20th Avenue entrance.

-- After hours: call (720) 754-7000 or *7000 from an internal phone
+• After hours: call (720) 754-7000 or *7000 from an internal phone

 Garage parking